zofe/masset/README.md

 ============

 A simple Javascript and Stylesheet minifier written in pure PHP.
-Available on Composer, Mapper is a thin wrapper around PHPmin and CSSmin, and also adds the ability to concat multiple files into one and cache them.
+Available on Composer, Masset is a thin wrapper around PHPmin and CSSmin, it also adds the ability to concat multiple files into one and cache them.
 The cache will be automatically cleaned every time you change your source files.

 ### There are alternatives
-Before using this package you should consider to use grunt/bower instead, as they are better solutions.
+Before using this package you should consider to use grunt/gulpjs instead, as they are better solutions.
-I've built this package because I have some legact PHP project which I nees to speedup to improve SEO.
+I've built this package because I have some old project which I nees to speedup to improve SEO.